 Spotted amidst expansive lush lawns, Cathedral Catholic Church showcases beautiful architecture.
-Huge stained windows and tall graceful arches enhance the grand aura of the church.
-The glass window that exhibits so many hues as the sun shines were brought from France in 1947 and are made up of Grenoble.
-Since the church lies midway between Laitumkhrah and Dhankheti, is it also known as Laitumkhrah Church.
+Huge stained windows and tall, graceful arches enhance the grand aura of the church.
+The glass window that exhibits so many hues as the sun shines was brought from France in 1947 and is made up of Grenoble.
+Since the church lies midway between Laitumkhrah and Dhankheti, it is also known as Laitumkhrah Church.
 Another name given to this popular tourist spot in Shillong is Mary Help of Christian Cathedral.

 - Cathedral Catholic Church is constructed on the same site where the first church of Shillong was erected.

-- The first construction was destroyed in fire in the year 1936.
+- The first construction was destroyed in a fire in the year 1936.

 - Several artworks depicting scenes from the lives of Saints and the Holy Bible are showcased within the church.

 Nothing catches attention as fast as a butterfly does!
 Fluttering colorful wings, butterflies present a visual retreat.
-Render your kids in a state of awe by taking them to the Butterfly Museum.
+Render your kids in awe by taking them to the Butterfly Museum.
 One of the most famous tourist attractions in Meghalaya, the place is also known as the Entomological Museum.
-The museum houses spiders, butterflies, beetles and moths.
+The museum houses spiders, butterflies, beetles, and moths.

 - The motive behind inaugurating the museum was to conserve rare species of moths and butterflies.

-- The privately owned museum is a treat for the first time visitors to Shillong.
+- The privately owned museum is a treat for first-time visitors to Shillong.

-- Various programs are conducted by the museum to conserve and preserve various species of moths and butterflies.
+- The museum conducts various programs to conserve and preserve various species of moths and butterflies.

 David Scott Trail

-The David Scott Trail is a 16-km trek built by David Scott, a British administrator.
+The David Scott Trail is one of the top tourist attractions in Meghalaya.
+It is a 16-km trek built by David Scott, a British administrator.
 The historic trail stretches from Mawphlang to Ladmawphlang.
 Admire the lovely terrain of Eastern Khasi Hills en route.
-Astounding views of crystal clear streams, cascading waterfalls, scenic valleys and typical Khasi villages get etched on the hearts and minds of the onlookers forever.
+Astounding views of crystal clear streams, cascading waterfalls, scenic valleys, and typical Khasi villages get etched on the hearts and minds of the onlookers forever.

-- You will lose track of time being too mesmerized with nature.
+- You will lose track of time being too enchanted with nature.

-- A hung bridge en route takes the thrill of crossing the river to a next level.
+- A hung bridge en route takes the thrill of crossing the river to the next level.

-- The trail is part of the horse-cart trail which was built between Cherrapunji and Bangladesh and caused a war between the Khasi people.
+- The trail is part of the horse-cart trail built between Cherrapunji and Bangladesh and caused a war between the Khasi people.

 India Orchidarium and Botanical Garden

-Indian Orchidarium and Botanical Garden is one of the must visit places in Shillong, placed next to the Ward Lake.
+Indian Orchidarium and Botanical Garden is a must-visit place in Shillong, next to Ward Lake.
 Nature lovers can revel in the ampleness of exotic and indigenous plants.
-Besides the botanical garden, there is an orchid house that exhibits rare collection of Orchids.
+Besides the botanical garden, there is an orchid house that exhibits a rare collection of Orchids.
 A mini aviary houses colorful and rare species of birds.

-- A myth is strongly believed here to preserve the flora and fauna of the area.
+- A myth is strongly believed here to preserve flora and fauna of the area.

-- As per the myth, all plantations are considered sacred and disturbing them calls for a misfortune.
+- As per the myth, all plantations are considered sacred and disturbing their calls for misfortune.

 Spread Eagle Falls

-The Spread Eagle Falls is renowned to be the widest waterfall of Shillong.
+The Spread Eagle Falls is renowned for being the widest waterfall in Shillong.
 Natives and visitors consider it to be a favorite picnic spot.
 The waterfall cascades down through steep hills and creates a pool of water.
-An interesting thing to note about the Sati Falls or the Spread Falls or the Urkaliar is that it is wider on the top.
+An interesting thing to note about the Sati Falls, the Spread Falls, or the Urkaliar is that it is wider on the top.

-- This waterfall got it’s named due to its shape which looked like an eagle with its wings wide open.
+- This waterfall got its name due to its shape, which looked like an eagle with wide open wings.

-Complete your trip to Shillong by cherishing bird’s eye view of the entire place from Shillong Peak.
+Complete your trip to Shillong by cherishing a bird’s eye view of the entire place from Shillong Peak, one of the best tourist attractions in Meghalaya.
 One of the best tourist attractions in Meghalaya, the peak lies 1965m above sea level.
 Shillong inherited its name from this peak itself.
-Do spare some time to trek to this peak and wonder how Shillong looks like from such a height.
+Do spare some time to trek to this peak and wonder what Shillong looks like from such a height.

-- Visitors can avail the facility of a telescope that is available to get a bird’s eye view.
+- Visitors can avail of the facility of a telescope available to get a bird’s eye view.

-- Folklores say that the patron deity ‘Leishyllong’ resides at the hills and protects the city from all evils.
+- Folklores say that the patron deity ‘Leishyllong’ resides in the hills and protects the city from all evils.

-- Every spring, a ritual is organized at the U Shulong site which is considered sacred.
+- Every spring, a ritual is organized at the U Shulong site, considered sacred.

-The count of popular tourist places to visit in Meghalaya is much more than you can think.
-Simply plan a trip by booking any of the Meghalaya tour packages and see how many of them you can explore.
+The number of popular tourist places in Meghalaya is much more than you can think.
+Simply plan a trip by booking any Meghalaya tour packages and see how many of them you can explore.